 We are declared legally righteous at conversion (justification) and immediately imputed with Christ's righteousness.
-However, we have a responsibility to produce the fruit of personal righteousness during our Christian life, through a process of sanctification, as we carry out the good work God has prepared for us to do - through faith in Christ... in the power of the Spirit.. until we are wholly perfected (glorification).
+However, we have a responsibility to produce the fruit of personal righteousness during our Christian life (through a process of sanctification), as we carry out the good work God has prepared for us to do.
+We do this through faith in Christ, and in the power of the Spirit, until we are wholly perfected when we get to heaven (glorification).

-It is only as we abide in Christ and He is us that the process of spiritual growth can take place and the spiritual fruit of righteousness be imparted.
-It is only as we remain in fellowship with our heavenly Father that we are enabled to produce the fruit of the Spirit to the glory of God.. and it was Paul's prayer that the believers at Philippi were filled to overflowing with the fruit of Christ's righteousness.
+It is only as we abide in Christ and He in us that the process of spiritual growth can take place and the spiritual fruit of righteousness be imparted.
+It is only as we remain in fellowship with our Heavenly Father that we are enabled to produce the fruit of the Spirit to the glory of God.
+It was Paul's prayer that the believers at Philippi were filled to overflowing with the fruit of Christ's righteousness.

-May we be filled with the fruit of righteousness that only comes through Jesus Christ—to the glory of God and the praise of His holy name.
-May we show forth the fruit of righteousness through the praises of our lips, the attitude of our heart and a life that is consecrated to His prefect will.
+May we be filled with the fruit of righteousness that only comes through Jesus Christ, to the glory of God and the praise of His holy name.
+May we show forth the fruit of righteousness through the praises of our lips, the attitude of our heart, and a life that is consecrated to His perfect will.

 May we abide in Him and He in us so that our lives will produce the fruit of the Spirit and we will stand sincere and blameless before Him.

-Dear Lord, thank you for imputing me with Christ's righteousness as a free gift of grace.
-I now offer myself to You and pray that in the power of the Spirit I would be filled with the fruit of righteousness for the glory of Your name.
-Use me as You will I pray, so that throughout my life the fruit of Christ's righteousness will produce much fruit in me, to Your praise and glory, in Jesus' name I pray, AMEN.
+Dear Lord, thank You for imputing me with Christ's righteousness as a free gift of grace.
+I offer myself to You today and pray that in the power of the Spirit, I would be filled with the fruits of righteousness, for the glory of Your name.
+I pray that my life would continue to produce much fruit, all for Your praise and glory.
+In Jesus' name I pray, AMEN.